popsolutions/openventilator/05_Electronics/IntervalAndVoltageMotorController/Instructions.md

 For builders not familiar with the terms: How to calculate the I/E ratio and RR (or frequency)

-1. Measure inspiration time (the time the machine is pumping air into the lungs)
+1. Measure inspiration time (the time the machine is pumping air into the lungs; should be measured by pressure and/or flow)

 2. Measure period time (time after which a cycle repeats)